brillout/handli/readme.md

 JavaScript library to handle network errors.

-Handli aims to bring sensible defaults to questions like:
+It aims to bring sensible defaults to questions like:
 When the user goes offline, what should happen with the user interface?

 It is customizable and